SynoroHQ/synoro/apps/tg-bot/AI_PROVIDERS.md

 - Moonshot AI uses the base URL `https://api.moonshot.ai/v1`
 - The bot automatically selects the appropriate models based on the chosen provider
 - All existing functionality remains the same regardless of the provider choice
-- Moonshot AI is implemented using OpenAI-compatible API interface via `createOpenAI`
+- Moonshot AI is implemented using OpenAI-compatible API interface via `createOpenAICompatible`
+- **Transcription Limitation**: Currently, Moonshot AI transcription falls back to OpenAI due to API limitations.
+This will be updated when Moonshot AI provides transcription capabilities.